 Industrial hemp is the non-psychoactive, low-THC, oilseed and fiber varieties of the plant Cannabis sativa.
 Hemp has absolutely no use as a recreational drug.
 Section 7606 of the Farm Bill defines industrial hemp as "the plant Cannabis sativa L. and any part of such plant, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis."

 The U.S. House passed the hemp amendment to the Farm Bill in order to allow research to begin on industrial hemp and determine whether commercial production of hemp would be beneficial for American farmers and businesses.

 What states currently have laws making industrial hemp legal?

-California, Colorado, Indiana, Kentucky, Maine, Montana, Nebraska, North Dakota, Oregon, Utah, Vermont, Washington, and West Virginia.
+California, Colorado, Hawaii, Indiana, Kentucky, Maine, Montana, Nebraska, North Dakota, Oregon, Utah, Vermont, Washington, and West Virginia.

 Are there any rules or regulations that I must follow once I am registered and certified by the department of agriculture?

 Each state that allows hemp farming may promulgate its own regulations regarding industrial hemp research and pilot programs.
 Anyone authorized by the state to conduct research must follow the state regulations AND grow industrial hemp as defined under Section 7606.
 Varieties of cannabis with more than 0.3% THC on a dry weight basis are not authorized under Section 7606.